Learning Rate Scheduling with Matrix Factorization for Private Training: Results

 \begin{restatable}{lemma}{BxCxUpperBound} Let $\beta \in (0,1/e)$ and $\alpha = \beta^{1/(n-1)}$.
 For the factorization $A_{\chi} = B_{\alpha}\times C_\alpha$,

 \end{restatable}

 This factorization achieves the \textbf{optimal rate for the MaxSE error} and, asymptotically, performs better than alternative factorizations for the MeanSE error.

 We summarize the errors for the exponential learning rate decay in Table~\ref{tab:exponential_decay}.
-In addition, we consider four alternative factorizations: the trivial factorizations $A_{\chi} \times I$ and $I \times A_{\chi}$, two prefix-sum–inspired factorizations $A_1^{1/2} \times A_1^{1/2}D$, and the square-root factorization $A_{\chi}^{1/2} \times A_{\chi}^{1/2}$.
+In addition, we consider four alternative factorizations: the trivial factorizations $A_{\chi} \times I$ and $I \times A_{\chi}$, a prefix-sum–inspired factorization $A_1^{1/2} \times A_1^{1/2}D$, and the square-root factorization $A_{\chi}^{1/2} \times A_{\chi}^{1/2}$.
 The square-root factorization is highly nontrivial to obtain since the matrix is not Toeplitz; due to space constraints, we defer the detailed discussion to Appendix~\ref{sub:square_root}.

 We then numerically compare the proposed factorizations in the single-epoch (single-participation) setting using the MaxSE and MeanSE metrics, as functions of the learning rate decay $\beta$ and the matrix size $n$ (see Figure~\ref{fig:errors_combined} for exponential decay and Figure~\ref{fig:lr_schedulers} in the Appendix for other learning rate decays).
 As an approximation of the actual optimal value for MeanSE, we use a dense factorization \citep{denisov2022improved} implemented in the jax-privacy library \citep{jax-privacy2022github}.
 On the plots, we refer to this approximation as ``dense''.
 For MaxSE, it is computationally infeasible to compute the exact optimal value for large matrix sizes.
 Therefore, we rely on the lower bound derived in Theorem~\ref{thm:gamma_bounds}, which we denote on the plots as ``lower bound''.
 We observe that our learning-rate-aware factorization outperforms the others in terms of MaxSE.
 However, for the proposed values of $n$ and $\beta$, it performs worse than the prefix sum based factorization in terms of MeanSE.
 To further investigate this, we plot the colormap of the gain over the prefix sum based approach (see Figure~\ref{fig:errors_combined}).
 In the blue regions, our method performs worse, while in the red regions it performs better.
 As can be seen, for any fixed $n$, sufficiently small values of $\beta$ lead to the learning-rate-aware factorization outperforming the prefix sum based approach, thereby numerically validating our theoretical findings.